General questions about earning a CA Teaching Credential

 What kind of major do I need to have in order to become a teacher?

-If your undergraduate major is not in the subject area you wish to teach it is advisable for you to pass the subject matter examinations (CSET) prior to submitting your application for admission.
+If your undergraduate major is not in the subject area you wish to teach, it is advisable for you to meet the Subject Matter Requirement by passing the CSETs or completing applicable coursework prior to submitting your application for admission.

 What if I am interested in earning more than one credential?

 It is possible to become authorized to teach more than one subject.
-You must pass the CSET in the additional subject you are interested in and take a methodology class as well.
+You must meet the Subject Matter Requirement for the additional subject you are interested in and take a methodology class as well.
 Our Credential Analyst will provide guidance to all registered students on how to add various authorizations based on testing or coursework completed.

 Are all credential programs the same?